MasonBeale/IR_Project2_COS470/README.md

 This project implements both a Bi-Encoder (using `SentenceTransformer`) and a Cross-Encoder for re-ranking top results from the Bi-Encoder, applied to information retrieval tasks.
 The code uses topic and answer files in JSON format, and outputs ranked results in TSV format.
 The project also trains and fine tunes models using the qrel file.

 ## Note
-All files were run on either Mason's computer or Google Colab.
+All python files were run on either Mason's computer or Google Colab.

 ## Files